dr-matt-smith/php-symfony-6-book/00_content/part02/chapter06_entity_classes.md

      >

      Can this field be null in the database (nullable) (yes/no) [no]:
-     > surnamne
+     >

      updated: src/Entity/Student.php

      Add another property?
 Enter the property name (or press <return> to stop adding fields):
-     >
+     > surname (then keep hitting RETURN for defaults and to complete the entity ...)

       Success!

      Next: When you're ready, create a migration with make:migration
 ```

-For each property the Maker bundle wants to know 3 things:
+For each property the Maker bundle wants to know at least 3 things:

 - property name (e.g. `firstName` and `surname`)
 - property type (default is `string`)

+  - for Strings a field length will be asked for (just take the default 255 unless you need more ...)

 - whether `NULL` can be stored for property

 For `string` properties like `firstName` we just need to enter the property name and hit `<RETURN>` for the defaults (`string`, not nullable).
 For other types of field you can get a list of types by entering `?` at the prompt:.
 There are quite a few of them: